brandonjwang/node-adaptivethrottle/README.md

 });
 ```

+For usage of all classes, see the testcases written in /test.
+For an explanation of the math, justification, and so on, see report.pdf.

-# In this project, the following JavaScript classes are publicly exposed:
+In this project, the following JavaScript classes are publicly exposed:

 ## Throttler(rate)
 This class is a simple base class with one method that is used to determine if something is being used more often then rate.
 It can be used for a multitude of cases and is used internally to implement more sophisticated throttle classes.